googleapis/google-cloud-datastore/README.md

 a rich set of query capabilities, supports atomic transactions, and automatically scales up and down in response to load.

+The API is deliberately low-level to map to the underlying Datastore RPC model and provide more flexibility to developers and higher level library implementers.

 This repository contains the source code of samples and developer resources related to Google Cloud Datastore:
 - [Service and protocol buffers messages definition][6]